cjlee112/pygr/doc/rest/reference/blast.rst

      filepath of the FASTA file associated with the BlastDB.
      The default value of this attribute is::

-        ['FILEPATH',os.getcwd,os.path.expanduser,pygr.classutil.default_tmp_path]
+        ['FILEPATH',os.getcwd,os.path.expanduser,tempfile.gettempdir()]

-     This corresponds to: self.filepath, current directory, the user's HOME directory, and the default temporary directory used by the Python function :meth:`os.tempnam()`.
+     This corresponds to: self.filepath, current directory, the user's HOME directory, and the first user- and/or system-specific temporary directory returned by the Python function :meth:`tempfile.gettempdir()`.

 Useful methods: